-Rex continued to deliver exceptional on-time performance and service reliability in FY 2012.
-As reported by the BITRE, Rex recorded 84.3% on time departure performance which ranked Rex as the top performing regional airline in Australia for FY 2012.
-In addition, Rex completed FY 2012 with a very low cancellation rate of 0.4%.
-For most of FY 2012, Rex's cancellation was running even lower at 0.2% which was significantly lower than all the other major airlines and on par with Skywest.
+In FY 2013 Rex continued to deliver exceptional on-time performance and service reliability.
+As reported by the BITRE, Rex recorded 85.8% on-time departure performance which ranked Rex as the top performing Australian airline in FY 2013.

+In addition, Rex completed FY 2013 with a low cancellation rate of 0.7% which bettered all Australian airlines with the exception of the traditional Skywest Airlines network in Western Australia that excludes the ATR operations for Virgin Australia.